zulip/zulip/docs/git/the-git-difference.md

 - **Git stores all data as objects, of which there are four types:** blob (file), tree (directory), commit (revision), and tag.
-Each of these objects is named by a unique hash, the SHA-1 has of its contents.
+Each of these objects is named by a unique hash, the SHA-1 hash of its contents.
 Most of the time you'll refer to objects by their truncated hash or more human-readable reference like `HEAD` (the current branch).
 Blobs and trees represent files and directories.
 Tags are named references to other objects.
 A commit object